Manikarajhp/DOS_Activities/README.md

-DOS Club Repository
+#DOS Club Repository

-About
+About: 💬

 The TouchMark DOS Club is an initiative to educate and empower students with the latest technologies and industry trends.
-This repository serves as a central hub for club activities, resources, and projects.

-Objective
+Objective: 👀

-- Provide a platform for students to learn and explore current technologies
+- Provide a platform for students to learn and explore current technologies.
-- Encourage the use of open-source tools and automated technologies
+- Encourage the use of open-source tools and automated technologies.

-Club Activities
+Club Activities: ⚒️

-- Weekly sessions conducted by experienced instructors
+- Weekly sessions conducted by experienced instructors.
-- Hands-on training and workshops on industry-related technologies
+- Hands-on training and workshops on industry-related technologies.
-- Task assignments for students to practice and apply learned concepts
+- Task assignments for students to practice and apply learned concepts.

-Contributing

-- Students are encouraged to contribute to the repository by submitting their projects and assignments
--
-Acknowledgments
+Acknowledgments:😊

-- Special thanks to The TouchMark for sponsoring the DOS Club initiative
+- Special thanks to The TouchMark for sponsoring the DOS Club initiative.